OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:105

-> Your word is a lamp to my feet
+> Your word serves as a lamp for my feet
-> And a light to my path.
+> And a light on my path.

 ## Psalm 119:106

-> I have sworn and I will confirm it,
+> I have made an oath and will uphold it,
 > That I will keep Your righteous judgments.

 ## Psalm 119:107